A Smart Plug Kit

 OK more ranting from me, that you've come to expect..Here it goes.

-The regulatory boards that over see this such as the NEC, NFPA & ABYC should all be ashamed that they continue to allow this unsafe standard to continue.
+The regulatory boards that over see this such as the NEC, NFPA & ABYC should all be ashamed that they continue to allow this standard to continue in the marine environment.

 There I said it..
 Whew.....
 Why do I dislike it so much?
 Lets examine this further.